redtexts/texts/rutgers_1916_the_left_wing.md

 situation, beyond certain technical and social limits.
 Thus the second possibility, that of extending the existing monopolistic enterprises, becomes of first importance.
-And here we are at the bottom of imperialism in its foreign aggresion [sic], with steel and oil interests and the extractive industries in control, preferably in their generalized form of financing banking capital.
+And here we are at the bottom of imperialism in its foreign aggression, with steel and oil interests and the extractive industries in control, preferably in their generalized form of financing banking capital.